imrankhan4626/git-jenkintest1/README.md

 # git-jenkintest1
-this is test repo-1 foe jenkin
+this is test repo-1 for jenkin